Resilient Graph Neural Networks: A Coupled Dynamical Systems Approach: Preliminaries

-We start from the assumption that the best training accuracy on a given task corresponds to the clean inputs $(\bfA,\bfF)$.
+\emph{We start from the assumption that the best training accuracy on a given task corresponds to the clean inputs $(\bfA,\bfF)$.
 The main idea of CSGNN is to jointly evolve the features $\bfF_*$ and the adjacency matrix $\bfA_*$, so that even if their clean versions $\bfF$ and $\bfA$ are not known, the network would output a vector measurably similar to the one corresponding to $(\bfA,\bfF)$, as we formulate in the following section.
+Instead of using heuristics to clean or modify the adjacency matrix, hence needing more knowledge on the attack, we process both the matrices in a data-driven manner.}